My Reduction Saved My Son’s Life: Katelyn’s Story

 Reflections on Support, The Fall of Roe, and Beyond

-I don’t know what I would have done if abortion was illegal in Colorado at the time.
+I don’t know what I would have done if abortion had been illegal in Colorado at the time.

 Would I have been paralyzed by fear?
 Doubtful.